alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 **Either:**

 - there is a value, and you have to unwrap the optional
-- or, there is is no value at all
+- there is is no value at all

 The `Int()` initializer returns an `Int?` instead of `Int` because it might fail to convert the `String` to a numeric value.